Suraj1089/Heart-Charity/README.md

 ## Usage

 - You can use this website for any charity organization.
-- You can add add blogs after creating account.
+- remove media directory from .gitignore so uploaded images can be visible.

 ## Contributing